bimdata/bcf-components/README.md

 <h1 align="center">BIMData BCF components library</h1>

-A set (library) of Vue components to manage BCF and build BCF related features into your app.
+A set of Vue components to manage BCF and build BCF related features into your app.

 Made with :heart: by [BIMData.io](https://bimdata.io/).